ekylibre/ekylibre-weenat/README.md

 # Weenat

-Plugin to allow integration of the data returned by Weenat into Ekylibre.
+Plugin to allow integration of the data returned by Weenat into Ekylibre analysis.

 Bases on Weenat API v2.

+Initialize connection with all data present on Weenat (when connexion set)

-Grad data from sensors by plot link on the user account in Weenat.
+Grad data from sensors by plot link on the user account in Weenat (every hour)